nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 if the configuration and version were correctly updated.
 11. Send traffic through the example application and ensure it is working correctly.

-## Tests
+### Run the tests

-### Restart nginx-gateway container
+#### Restart nginx-gateway container

 1. Ensure NGF and NGINX container logs are set up and traffic flows through the example application correctly.
-2. Insert ephemeral container in NGF Pod
+2. Insert ephemeral container in NGF Pod.

     ```console
     kubectl debug -it -n nginx-gateway <NGF_POD> --image=busybox:1.28 --target=nginx-gateway
     ```

-3. Kill nginx-gateway process through SIGKILL (Command should start with `/usr/bin/gateway`)
+3. Kill nginx-gateway process through a SIGKILL signal (Process command should start with `/usr/bin/gateway`).

     ```console
     kill -9 <nginx-gateway_PID>